 Simplified Identity and User Management

-In the Cloud OR On-Premise
+In the Cloud and On-Premise

 Affordable User Provisioning and Governance Software for Commercial and Educational institutions.